Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: Methodology

 \section{Methodology}

-We now describe our framework for enabling real-time operator takeover to improve visuomotor diffusion policy training.

-The core concept, illustrated in Fig.\ref{fig:takeover}, involves collecting an initial set of demonstrations ($\mathcal{D}_I$) to train an initial policy ($\pi_I$).
-The policy is deployed in the environment while the operator remains on standby, ready to takeover if the system approaches an undesirable state.
-In such cases, the operator can take control in real-time by pressing a button on the VR controller.
-The operator intervenes to prevent the robot from spilling rice (fourth frame), guides it to successfully deposit the rice into the bowl, and then returns the control back to the policy.
-These takeover interventions are recorded as new demonstrations and a subsequent policy $\pi_{IT}^1$ is trained using the combined dataset of initial and takeover demonstrations.
-This iterative process ensures that the policy continuously improves by addressing failure cases encountered during execution, rather than relying solely on the initial demonstrations of the operator.
+We now describe our framework for real-time operator takeover for visuomotor diffusion policy training.
+The core idea, illustrated in Fig.~\ref{fig:takeover_frames}, is to first collect an initial dataset of demonstrations, $\mathcal{D}_I$, and use it to train an initial policy, $\pi_I$.
+The policy is then deployed while the operator remains on standby.
+When the system approaches an undesirable state, the operator can seamlessly take control, provide a short corrective intervention, and return control to the policy.
+These takeover segments are recorded as new demonstrations, and a new policy $\pi_{IT}^1$ is trained on the union of the initial and takeover data.
+This process can be repeated iteratively, allowing the dataset to expand around the failure cases actually encountered during execution rather than relying solely on the initial demonstrations.